mtrudel/MTStackableNavigationController/README.md

 * Support for subview layouts and reizing on rotation (currently, only portrait is supported)
 * Proper resizing of navigation bars and tool bars on rotation
-* iPad support (this is a low priority for me, and may get bumped.
-There are plenty of other view controller projects out there that are probably better choices for iPad development)
+* iPad support (this is a low priority for me and may get bumped.
+There are plenty of other view controller projects out there that are probably better choices for iPad development anyway)

 ### Planned for 0.5

 * Closer adherence to off-screen call semantics of `UINavigationController`, which does some fanciness to ensure that lifecycle messages aren't improperly sent during controller setup while the controller hasn't been added to the on-screen hierarchy yet.
-Implementing this is harder than it sounds, and is a low priority for me ATM, so I'm holding off on it until later.
+Implementing this isn't entirely trivial (and is a low priority for me ATM) so I'm holding off on it until later.

 ## Supported Platforms

 iOS 5.0 is a minimum; any release since then is supported.
 ARC is required (if you have a need for this project to not require ARC, let me know and I'll fix you up; I just haven't has a need for it yet).
+Note that `UINavigationController` has slightly changed which lifecycle messages are sent (and in which order) since iOS 5.0; `MTStackableNavigationController` mimics the semantics of iOS 6.1 in this regard.

 ## Usage

 Using `MTStackableNavigationController` is easy.
-Initialization is identical to that of the system `UINavigationController` (with the exception that use inside a storyboard or nib isn't well supported; see below for more info).
-See the included `MTStackableNavigationControllerDemo` project to see a usage example.
+Initialization is identical to that of the system `UINavigationController` (with the exception that use inside a storyboard or nib isn't perfectly supported; see below for more info).
+See the included `MTStackableNavigationControllerDemo` project to see a usage example of using `MTStackableNavigationController` without storyboards.

 ### Using MTStackableNavigationController with storyboards